guilimberg/guilimberg.github.io/_pages/outreach.md

   - /outreach.html
 ---

-I am deeply interested in promoting science communication and increasing engagement in astronomy and science more broadly for both students and member of the general public.
+I am deeply involved in promoting science communication and increasing engagement in astronomy and science more broadly for both students and member of the general public.
 For my efforts, I was recognized as an <a href="https://aas.org/education/roster-aas-astronomy-ambassadors" style="text-decoration: none">AAS Astronomy Ambassador</a>.
 A few of the activities that are important to me are briefly described below.

 <h2>Increasing Access and Student Engagement</h2>